qrzn23/min/wip/magick/content.md

 > O man, how piteous thy plight,
 > The doubts that daunt, the ills that irk,
 > Thou hast nor wit nor will to fight —
-> How hope in heart, or worth in work ?
+> How hope in heart, or worth in work?
 > No star in sight!
 >
 > Thy Godsproved puppets of the priest.